qutip/qutip/doc/guide/heom/fermionic.rst

     \mathrm{Current} = \pm i \mathrm{Tr}(Q^\pm \cdot A)

-where the :math:`\pm` sign is the sign of the exponent (see the description later in :ref:`Padé expansion coefficients`) and :math:`Q^\pm` is :math:`Q` for ``+`` exponents and :math:`Q^{\dagger}` for ``-`` exponents.
+where the :math:`\pm` sign is the sign of the exponent (see the description later in :ref:`heom-fermionic-pade-expansion-coefficients`) and :math:`Q^\pm` is :math:`Q` for ``+`` exponents and :math:`Q^{\dagger}` for ``-`` exponents.

-The first-level exponents for the left bath are retrieved by calling ``.filter(tags=["L"])`` on ``ado_state`` which is an instance of :class:`HierarchyADOsState` and also provides access to the methods of :class:`HierarchyADOs` which describes the structure of the hierarchy for a given problem.
+The first-level exponents for the left bath are retrieved by calling ``.filter(tags=["L"])`` on ``ado_state`` which is an instance of :class:`~qutip.nonmarkov.heom.HierarchyADOsState` and also provides access to the methods of :class:`~qutip.nonmarkov.heom.HierarchyADOs` which describes the structure of the hierarchy for a given problem.

 Here the tag "L" matches the tag passed when constructing ``bath_L`` earlier in this example.